deepakgoyal17/Convolutional-Neural-Networks/Melanoma Detection Assignment/readme.md

 The data set contains the following diseases:

 Actinic keratosis

 Basal cell carcinoma

 Dermatofibroma

 Melanoma

 Nevus

 Pigmented benign keratosis

 Seborrheic keratosis

 Squamous cell carcinoma

 Vascular lesion

+Conclusions:
+Model we have created is able to provide an accuracy of 88% on train and 79 % on validation data.
+Though we could increase the accuracy by adding more layers and neurons, doing dropouts and batch normilizations etc.